NathanW95/apa1-supa-task-backend/README.md

   - Submitting expenses with negative or zero amounts.
   - Handling large datasets for sorting and filtering to test performance and stability.

 These testing strategies ensured that the application was robust and could handle a variety of user interactions without failure.
 Additional automated tests can be implemented in the future to further enhance test coverage.

+Furthermore, hashing could be implemented to passwords both at user input and in the database.
+This would ensure that passwords are never transmitted in plain text, adding an extra layer of security against potential interception during data transmission.

 ## Note
 For information on the front-end, please refer to the front-end repo's README.md file.